ScrollPrize/scrollprize-website/docs/26_grandprize.md

 [Richard Janko](https://lsa.umich.edu/classics/people/departmental-faculty/rjanko.html) writes:

-<div className="italic ml-8 mb-4">“Is the author Epicurus' follower, the philosopher and poet Philodemus, the teacher of Vergil?
+<div className="italic ml-8 mb-4">“Is the author Epicurus' follower, the philosopher and poet Philodemus, the teacher of Virgil?
 It seems very likely.</div>

 <div className="italic ml-8 mb-4">Is he writing about the effect of music on the hearer, and comparing it to other pleasures like those of food and drink?
 Quite probably.</div>